Euphrasia collina

 Euphrasia collina is a perennial herb or subshrub in the genus Euphrasia.
-Plants grow between 5 and 60 cm high and have leaves with 1 to 6 teeth per side.
+Plants grow between high and have leaves with 1 to 6 teeth per side.
 The flowers may be white, blue, pink or purple, sometimes blotched with yellow on the lower petal.

 It occurs in South Australia, Victoria, Tasmania and New South Wales, and it has a wide variety of habitats including woodland, heath and grasslands, from coastal to alpine areas.